 There are seven theme gardens symbolically representing the seven principles of Xeriscape, which is a water-efficient landscaping method that includes native and drought-tolerant plants.
 There are over 80 different species of plants and all are Big Bear natives or drought-tolerant.
 Almost all the plants are labeled for ease of identification.
 When you’re at the garden, be sure to pick up the Big Bear Valley Xeriscape Planting Guide and other brochures.

-If needed, the gardens are watered once a month for 1 hour.
-Most of the native plants are off the system and receive no extra irrigation.
+If needed, the gardens are watered approximately once a month for 1 hour.

 Here is a list of the gardens: